funIntentions/flow/readme.txt

 |------------------------|
 - Editing Time Spans isn't very robust, restrictions are needed to:
 	- prevent multiple time spans that are the same or those who overlap
-- In the Time Limit Field letters can be enter which will throw errors

 - negative average consumptions shouldn't be allowed
 - The Structure Editor Window for power plants should be have a smaller size/less blank space.